GauBen/typed-board/README.md

 yarn dev
 ```

 And this concludes this unusually long article.
-I hope you enjoyed it, and that you'll find it useful.
+I hope you enjoyed it, and that you will find it useful.
 If you have any questions, feel free to ask them in the comments below or where you found this article.